NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/FHIRAssets/AllAssets/All-Profiles/UKCore-DiagnosticReport-Lab.page.md

 ---

+### `issued`
+The date and time that the test report was issued.

+---

 ### `result`
 Reference(s) to the results included in the test report.
 This may contain references to individual test results, test groups or a combination of these.
-Test results and test groups are defined as `Observations`.
+Test results and test groups are defined as `Observations` (using the `UKCore-Observation-Lab` and `UKCore-Observation-Group-Lab` profiles respectively).

 Test results which are part of a test group will not be referenced by this element; the reference will be to the test group which will in turn reference the associated test results.
 Refer to the {{pagelink:DesignOverview}} section for further information.